 Your health and safety are the main priority.
 We will follow all University policies for COVID-19 and some of those policies may differ based on one's vaccination status.
-If you are not cleared for the campus, you are not permitted on campus grounds.
+If you are not cleared for campus, you are not permitted on campus grounds.
 In this instance, I will only engage with you virtually via zoom, phone, email, or an alternate platform.
 The university strongly encourages all students, faculty, and staff to get vaccinated.
+Please continue to follow healthy habits, including best practices like frequent hand washing.